Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 29th October 2017
+* Added `Preprocessing` check for *Age*.
+When computing age as *(death-birth)* almost all values were erroneous.
+When doing it as *(firstvisit-birth)* (age at the first visit) most values were correct but there were still 50 errors.
+The origin of the errors is unclear, as many erroneous values appear to have no relation with the provided dates.
+* Created notebook `Feature engineering`:
+  - Added new feature *Therapy to visit*, a time delta in days from the beginning of the therapy to the first visit.
+(By adding this measure to *Survival time* it is possible to obtain a survival time from the beginning of the therapy, thus fulfilling the objective of 21/10/17).
+  - Tried out removal of highly correlated features in various combinations.
+  - Explored the relationship between *IP Gravity* and *Vrig Tric* when both values are different from 0.
+IP Gravity is just a discretization of Vrig Tric, so there's no point in using both.
+* Reviewed k-fold cross-validation.
+Started using more folds as using 2 was clearly bad practice.
+Benefits of using holdout over it (as instructed) are unclear.

 ## 28th October 2017
-* Introduced filling of NA values, using differente policies:
+* Introduced filling of NA values in notebook `NA fill`, using different policies:
   - *mean* -  Using the mean of the feature.
   - *normal* - Generating values from a normal distribution modeled after the feature (checked approximate normality with a qqplot beforehand).
   - **TODO:** Using values predicted from a model (eg. linear regression) trained with correlated features.
-* Introduced primitive methods for dealing with the right-censoring in *Survival time*:
+* Introduced primitive methods for dealing with the right-censoring in *Survival time* in notebook `Censoring`:
   - *drop* - just drop all data for which *Dead*==0.
   - *max* - when *Dead*==0, replace all *Survival time* values with the maximum Survival time of data for which *Dead*==1.